hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 ## Binary Tree

 * Binary tree is all about making decision on what logic needs to be executed when to execute that logic (preorder, inorder, postorder)
+* If the problem relates to the subtree, then the logic is probably located in the postorder location and the method signature probably has a return value and some other parameters except for the `TreeNode root`
+*

 ### DFS